 Visiting the Netherlands, especially Amsterdam, is high on the list of most travelers to Europe.
-Top attractions in Amsterdam, such as visiting the Van Gogh Museum and cruising the canals, as well as day trips to Delft, home of beautiful blue porcelain, and Keukenhof gardens, will keep you busy in this small country.
+Top attractions in Amsterdam, such as visiting the Van Gogh Museum and cruising the canals as well as day trips to Delft that is home of beautiful blue porcelain, and Keukenhof Gardens, will keep you busy in this small country.

-Whether a tourist requires a visa to enter the Netherlands all depends on their nationality.
+Whether a tourist requires a visa to enter the Netherlands all depends on his or her nationality.

-The Schengen Area is an area comprising 26 European states that have officially abolished passport checks and other types of border control at their mutual borders.
+The Schengen Area consists of 26 European states that have officially abolished passport checks and other types of border control at their mutual borders.

 Auxiliary documents, such as proof of financial means, hotel reservations, or invitation letter from a personal contact in the Netherlands, proof of intent to return to one's home country, or proof of medical travel insurance may be required.
 (Visa holders should take copies of these documents with them on their travels.)

 If the visa applicant intends to visit more than one Schengen country on the same trip, the visa application should be submitted to the mission of his or her chief destination; if no country meets this qualification, then the visa can be obtained from the mission of the first Schengen country the applicant will enter.